AdobeDocs/experience-platform.en/help/edge-network-server-api/authentication.md

 ---
 title: Authentication
-description: Learn how to configure authentication for the Adobe Experience Platform Edge Network Gateway API
+description: Learn how to configure authentication for the Adobe Experience Platform Edge Network Server API
-seo-description: Learn how to configure authentication for the Adobe Experience Platform Edge Network Gateway API
+seo-description: Learn how to configure authentication for the Adobe Experience Platform Edge Network Server API
-keywords: data collection; authentication; edge network gateway api; authorization
+keywords: data collection; authentication; Adobe Experience Platform Edge Network api; authorization
 ---

 # Authentication {#authentication}

 ## Overview

-The [!DNL Experience Edge Network Gateway API] handles both authenticated and unauthenticated data collection, depending on the source of events and the API collection domain.
+The [!DNL Adobe Experience Platform Edge Network Server API] handles both authenticated and unauthenticated data collection, depending on the source of events and the API collection domain.

-For each request, [!DNL Experience Edge Network Gateway API] verifies the datastream [*access_type* setting](https://git.corp.adobe.com/experience-edge/blackbird/blob/master/manifests/src/main/resources/schemas/apiv2/edge/datastreams/v1/edgeSettings.json#L13-L18).
+For each request, the [!DNL Server API] verifies the datastream `access_type` setting.

 Using this setting, customers can configure a datastream to accept either authenticated data, or both authenticated and unauthenticated data.
 By default, both types of data are accepted.